 I was happy to get out Ho Chi Minh City, a city of 8 million people and 7.43 million registered motorbikes.
-It’s an urban landscape of persistently dodging the onslaught of motobikes and the ever present honking.
-When I arrived on Phu Quoc (pronounced foo-kwock), Vietnam’s largest island, the stresses of Ho Chi Minh City escaped my body as I breathed in the fresh island air.
+It’s an urban landscape of constant honking and dodging the onslaught of motobikes coming in all directions.
+When I arrived on Phu Quoc (pronounced foo-kwock), Vietnam’s largest island, the stresses of Ho Chi Minh City escaped my body as I was finally able to breathed in the fresh island air.

 I heard of Phu Quoc in 2009 when I was living in Thailand.
 Everything I read about the island drew me to it.
-It was a sleepy island of small fishing villages connected by a lonely dirt road thruoghout the large island.
-Phu Quoc was southeast Asia’s best kept secret with soft white sand beaches scattered along the coastline.
+It was a sleepy island of small fishing villages connected by a lonely dirt road thruoghout much of this large island.
+Phu Quoc was southeast Asia’s best kept secret greeting visitors with soft white sand beaches scattered along the coastline.
 It was the idyllic and seculed paradise for any traveler’s bucket list.
 Unfortunately it took me 9 years to get there.

-I finally made it and just in time as the island today is seeing some major changes.
-While many tourist hotspots around the world are being challenged with overtourism, Phu Quoc is prepped and welcoming an increasing number of visitors each year.
+I finally made it and just in time as the island today is seeing some major changes in development.
+While many tourist hotspots around the world are challenged with overtourism, Phu Quoc is prepping and welcoming an increasing number of visitors each year.
 It is expected that Phu Quoc with an island population of 103,000 will recieve 2,000,000 annual visitors by 2020.

 The Hero of Phu Quoc Island

-There are quite a few temples on the island.
+There’s quite a few temples on the island.
 The best known and most visited is the Dinh Cau Temple also called the Rock Temple of Phu Quoc Island.
-The temple is part shrine and part lighthouse.
-This spot is a popular spot to view the sunset.
+The temple is part shrine and part lighthouse making it a popular spot to view the sunset.

 I didn’t go to Dinh Cau temple.
-Instead, I traveled north by motorbike with two others from my guesthouse.
+Instead, I traveled north by motorbike with two new friends from my guesthouse.
 We planned a day trip to the northern part of Phu Quoc.
-Our first stop was Nguyen Trung Truc temple, a much quieter and less crowded temple.
-The temple is dedicated to a national hero who is celebrated throughout Vietam, but particularly here on Phu Quoc.
+Our first stop was Nguyen Trung Truc temple, a much quieter and less crowded temple dedicated to a national hero who is celebrated throughout Vietam, but particularly here on Phu Quoc.